ACADEMICIAN EMIL DJAKOV INSTITUTE OF ELECTRONICS

 The Academician Emil Djakov Institute of Electronics aims to sustain and advance previous pioneering work by promoting the theory, basic science and technology of photonics, optoelectronics, environmental monitoring, laser bio-medical research and applications.
 This involves searching for new materials, new techniques, new devices and new applications.

-The physical and engineering sciences are key driving forces for research and innovation, providing fundamental insight and creating new applications.
+The physical and engineering sciences are key driving forces for the research and innovation, providing fundamental knowledge and novel applications.